 - Prepare the gel coat paste by mixing one ounce of gel coat and 10 to 12 drops of catalyst in a graduated measuring cup.
 (Make sure to wear gloves before you do this)

-- Apply the paste with the help of a mixing stick on the filled hole and surrounding area.
+- With a mixing stick, apply the paste to the filled hole and surrounding area.
 The layer shouldn’t be too thick or thin.

 - Allow it to cure for 24 hours for best results.